populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 Firstly, lets create a function that performs the updating.
 For an example of how to update an analysis endpoint see [here](https://github.com/populationgenomics/automated-interpretation-pipeline/blob/2fbb058d728bf12d82c6c4b14c7c118a64ab8dd4/reanalysis/metamist_registration.py#L20C6-L20C6), focus on line 46 within `register_html`.

 The function we'll be writing will take the `SequencingGroup` ID as an argument and will update the `Analysis` of that `SequencingGroup` with the location of the output files.
-Within this function we will importing the necessary packages and functions as well as getting the necessary information from the config file.
+Within this function we will be importing the necessary packages and functions as well as getting the necessary information from the config file.

 - Tips:
   - `from cpg_utils.config import get_config` will give us access to the config file from which we can access via dictionary notation.
 For example, `get_config()['workflow']['dataset']` will return the name of the project we are running the analysis on.